Differentially Private Linear Regression and Synthetic Data Generation with Statistical Guarantees: Experiments

-Across these settings, BinAgg achieves the best overall performance: it attains the lowest error on 5 out of 8 datasets and, when not the best, performs very close to the top method.
+Across these settings, BinAgg achieves the best overall performance: it attains the lowest error on 6 out of 9 datasets and, when not the best, performs very close to the top method.
 Its performance is followed by AIM and then PATE-CTGAN.
-Beyond accuracy, BinAgg is also markedly faster than the competing methods, requiring only 0.13 seconds per dataset on average, compared to 221.08 seconds for AIM, and 6.24 seconds for PATE-CTGAN.
-This translates to BinAgg being approximately 1,650× faster than AIM, and 47× faster than PATE-CTGAN.
-Details on running times and the computing environment are provided in the Appendix.
-These results highlight that BinAgg delivers both high utility and exceptional efficiency, making it particularly well-suited for regimes where both accuracy and computational efficiency are critical for handling a large number of datasets.
+Beyond accuracy, BinAgg is also markedly faster than the competing methods.
+AIM requires 221.08 seconds per synthetic dataset on average across datasets D1--D8, whereas BinAgg requires only 0.13 seconds and PATE-CTGAN 6.24 seconds over the same datasets.
+This translates to BinAgg being approximately 1,700× faster than AIM, and 48× faster than PATE-CTGAN.
+Details of the running times and computing environments are provided in Appendix~\ref{app:b}.
+These results highlight that BinAgg delivers both high utility and exceptional efficiency, making it particularly well-suited for regimes where both accuracy and computational efficiency are critical.